PureStorage-OpenConnect/py-pure-client/docs/pure1_quick_start.rst

     pure1.Pod.arrays.any() + pure1.PodArrayStatus.mediator_status
     # both resolve to "arrays[any].mediator_status"

 Filters can also be compounded.
 When compounding multiple operators, parentheses are required by Python to denote order of operations.
-Compound Filters can be created by using overridden operators or by calling specific Filter functions.
+Compound Filters can be created by calling specific Filter functions or by using overridden operators.

 .. code-block:: python